 What do I need to connect to a wireless network?
 A mobile PC or PDA equipped with a wireless network card.
 User must install the network card latest updates and firmware.
 Make sure that you are close to an area where there is wireless connectivity.
 User also needs appropriate credentials (username and password).

 I am a new student how can I find out my user name and password to use the wireless network?
-You can go to the Account Management page to find this information.
-After you enter the requested information you will see your user name and password.
-In order to log in to the BCC-WNET you will only need to enter you user name and password.
+Please visit the Technology Service Center located in Roscoe Brown Student Center [BC], Room 308.
+In order to log in to the BCC-WNET or BCC-NET you will only need to enter you user name and password.

 What types of wireless devices are supported by IT?
-We are using the Cisco access points for the rollout of Bronx Community College wireless system.
+We are using the Adtran access points for the rollout of Bronx Community College wireless system.

 When can I use the wireless access?
 At any time the college is open.
 Unless there is an advertisement of wireless or network maintenance taking place.

 What is the speed of the wireless network on campus?
-The speed of the wireless network is 54mps; however access speed of the network depends on the technology use on the wireless network card.
-If the wireless network card only supports 11mbps, this will be the access speed of the network.
+The speed of the wireless network is 54Mbps; however access speed of the network depends on the technology use on the wireless network card.
+If the wireless network card only supports 11Mbps, this will be the access speed of the network.

 What is the wireless network best used for?
 The network is best used for applications that require mobility and for locations that are difficult or impossible to wire conventionally.
 It facilitates opportunities for research and education.
 It is also useful for other purposes such as checking e-mail or web browsing.
 Low bandwidth applications in general are the best fit.
 The limitations of the wireless system can cause unreliable service for applications that require high bandwidth usage.

 What wireless card should I be purchasing?
-Although any Wi-Fi certified wireless card should interoperate with the Cisco wireless access points that will be used for the initial rollout, the client software diagnostics are usually manufacturer specific so the Cisco wireless card and software will provide the best diagnostic capability.
-The IT Help Desk will initially be prepared to support the Cisco or Dell Truemobile wireless cards and client software.
+Any Wi-Fi a/b/g/n certified wireless card should interoperate with the Adtran wireless access points.
+The Technology Service Center will initially be prepared to support a wide range of wireless cards and client software.

 Do I need to worry about security since we are using the built-in encryption on the card?
 Security should be a concern whether you are connecting via wire or wireless.
 We also require that you authenticate using your network username and password to allow only authorized users access to the network.